As we approch the 150th Anniversary, we continue our monthly challenges as a way to raise awareness for the Legacy Fund, and have some FUN!

-Join United Methodist Women members around the country on March 23 for the Third Annual Day of Giving to The Legacy Fund, part of our five-year 150th anniversary celebration!
+Join United Methodist Women members around the country on March 23 for the Annual Day of Giving to The Legacy Fund, part of our five-year 150th anniversary celebration!
 The Legacy Fund is a permanent endowment to support the work of future generations of United Methodist Women.

 It’s easy to give!